 I have been able to not only participate in multiple clubs and organizations, such as the Delta Zeta Sorority, the Food and Nutrition Club, and Phi Upsilon Omicron National Honor Society but also be able to hold leadership positions within those organizations.
 One of my most recent endeavors is the Area Health Education Centers (AHEC) Scholar Program.
 In this program, I am able to discuss and collaborate with different health professions about factors that may affect the quality and accessibility of healthcare in rural and underserved communities.
 This interdisciplinary work is extremely beneficial in understanding and using each individual’s strengths in order to provide the best care possible.
 This experience has really opened my eyes to the endless opportunities for collaboration so that as a healthcare team we are able to get to the root cause of a medical problem.
 Through this involvement, I have been able to realize my true passions and really discover what it is that I want to spend the rest of my life pursuing.

-Pacific Building Systems partnered with the Oregon Farm Bureau to raffled a $500 Scholarship For Education
+For this scholarship raffle, Pacific Building Systems partnered with the Oregon Farm Bureau to award a lucky winner a $500 Scholarship For Education.